A few people have asked me this before;

 So what do you do?

-One alternative is the combination of synthetic T4 (such as Levothyroxine and Synthroid) and synthetic T3 (Cytomel) medication.
-T3 can be prescribed, just like your T4.
+One alternative is the combination of synthetic T4 (such as Levothyroxine and Synthroid) and synthetic T3 (Cytomel) medication, but it’s worth being aware that Tirosint (a T4 Levothyorxine medicine) does contain gelatine, so always check what you’re given.
+Synthetic T3 medication can be prescribed, just like T4.

 This is reported to often be more successful at treating hypothyroidism and the associated symptoms than T4 alone, since you aren’t relying on your body to convert the T4 in to T3, T3 being the most active thyroid hormone and one we also need to feel well (and many people have conversion problems).
 T3 is important for so many things.